robertsdotpm/robertsdotpm.github.io/articles/p2pd/README.md

 More details on that here: https://p2pd.readthedocs.io/en/latest/rest_api.html

-I think it would be possible to use APE's cross-platform build of Python to have a distribution of P2PD that could easily be packaged for any device.
-You would then only have to execute a file and point your code at an API and the library would do the rest.
-For software that needed even more control over sockets I think it would be possible to share sockets with another process.
+I think it would be possible to use APE's build of Python to have P2PD packaged for any device.
+You would then only have to execute a file and the library would do the rest.
+For software that needs more control over sockets I think it would be possible to share sockets with another process.

 # Outro